Crown-Commercial-Service/ccs-wordpress/public/wp-content/plugins/disable-emails/readme.txt

 1. Either install automatically through the WordPress admin, or download the .zip file, unzip to a folder, and upload the folder to your /wp-content/plugins/ directory.
 Read [Installing Plugins](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins) in the WordPress Codex for details.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Optional: from the WordPress admin, navigate to Settings > Disable Emails and click the "Activate must-use plugin" if you want the plugin to always be activated, no matter what.

 ## Frequently Asked Questions

 ### Why am I still getting standard WordPress emails?

 You probably have another plugin that adds its own implementation of the `wp_mail()` function.
 Try disabling some plugins.

+In some circumstances, enabling the must-use plugin from settings will fix this, because must-use plugins load before other plugins.

 ### Standard WordPress emails have stopped, but some others still get sent